 - When should you reach your specific amount of savings for your house?

-- Is your goal possible or realistic considering your current finances?
+- Is your goal possible or realistic, considering your current finances?

-- Know your employee and government benefits
+8. Know your employee and government benefits.

 Ever wonder what you can get from SSS, Pag-IBIG, and PhilHealth?
 After all, you are paying the monthly contributions, right?
 (If not, then you must start now!)

-- Build a “Fun Fund”
+9. Build a “Fun Fund.”

-Balancing love and money needs maturity but that does not mean you will forget the inner “teens” in you.
+Balancing love and money needs maturity, but that does not mean you will forget the inner “teens” in you.
 Have a small saving for “fun dates.”
 This does not have to be a fancy date.
-Eat street foods together, go to a fast food, or just buy snacks and have a movie date at home.
+Eat street foods together, go to fast food, or just buy snacks and have a movie date at home.
 If you have enough funds, go to the beach and watch the sunset together.

 If your marriage is strong, you will work harder to provide a better future for your family.
 You will be more determined to work hard and save up.
 That’s why it works in wonder when it comes to money saving tips.

-- Learn financial literacy together
+10. Learn financial literacy together.

 Learning never stops, and it does not have to be boring.
 Read books.
 Challenge each other (and be a sport) to finish a book in a year.
 Sometimes I just love silently reading together with my hubby.
-Read blogs too to get more tips from financial experts.
+Read blogs, too, to get more money saving tips from financial experts.

 Marriage is a journey of a lifetime.
-It is wonderful to have a partner who unconditionally loves you and makes you feel that there will always be someone you can rely on.
+It is wonderful to have a partner who unconditionally loves you and makes you feel there will always be someone you can rely on.